-The new Power Oval 2 MKII has a new braid design on the shield and the size has increased to 10 gauge.
+The new Power Oval 2 MKII Power Cable has a new braid design on the shield and the size has increased to 10 gauge.
 According to literature, transient noise voltages in power distribution systems are produced by sudden changes in current demand.
-A low impedance transmission line design, such as that used by Analysis Plus Power Cord Oval cable, is recommended to minimize this noise.
+A low impedance transmission line design, such as that used by Analysis Plus Power Oval cables, is recommended to minimize this noise.
 The current carrying conductors are then surrounded with a shield to prevent pick-up of high frequency noise.

 When people design power cords they use massive cable to reduce the noise voltage on the cable.
 The noise voltage that occurs on the cable is related to L (inductance) and di/dt (the rate of change in the current).
 You can reduce L by using larger gauge wire but you don’t get much bang for your buck because it is a log function.
 What this means is that as you keep increasing the gauge of the wire you do not get much improvement for your effort.
 This is why you see people using very heavy and stiff wires in power cords.
 What we have done at Analysis Plus is use computer simulation to optimize the design of a power distribution system.
 What we discovered is that our patented hollow oval design provides a low L cable without having to use stiff and bulky cables.